TABLE OF CONTENTS

 It is always polite and a good practice to send your prospective employers a thank you email.
 It gives you the opportunity to add relevant information which you did not highlight during the interview.
 However, keep the email short and brief.
 Do not use a standard template like “Thank you… It was a pleasure meeting you.”
 Write something more personalised.

 It is fine to send a reminder email to check your job application status after the interview if you do not receive a reply after the agreed dateline.
 If you are going for multiple interviews in the midst of waiting for the update, it is also reasonable to keep potential employers informed about your status.
-This piece of information may add a little value for yourself when the prospective employers know that you have been asked to attend job interviews from other companies.
+This piece of information may add a little value to yourself when the prospective employers know that you have been asked to attend job interviews from other companies.

 If you receive a rejection email, you may like to ask the relevant person the grounds for the job rejection.
 One can learn from their job interview experience and to do better for the next job interview.